 At 10 years old, 61 pounds, and 55 inches tall, this model is nearing the top of the KidFit’s stated height limit of 57 inches.
 She finds the seat comfortable enough but notes that the narrowness of the seat makes her feel a bit “squished”.
 She also points out that the cupholder’s location makes it hard to buckle the seat when she has a water bottle in the cupholder.

 All CSFTL review seats make their rounds among different CSFTL admins and their families.
 This particular KidFit has visited a few families along the way and picked up some minor stains.
 Despite washing the cover per the manufacturer’s instructions, we’re unable to get these stains out.

 Manual Storage and Cleaning Instructions: There is a storage bracket for the manual under the base of the KidFit.
 The manual is a great place to find things like the instructions for care and cleaning of the KidFit.
 Chicco advises that the cover may be spot cleaned or machine washed on delicate cycle and hung to dry.
 The comfort foam insert should be rinsed and hung to dry.
 The plastics, lower anchor connectors and mechanism may be spot cleaned with warm water and mild soap, then air dried.

 All in all, this booster positions the belt correctly, is relatively easy to assemble and use correctly, and has several small but thoughtful ease of use features that should make it a favorite with caregivers and children.
-The Chicco KidFit Zip is slated to be released in October 2015.
-The KidFit is currently a Target exclusive but you have a chance to win one by following the directions below!

 While Chicco provided this child restraint for our review, they have not otherwise compensated Car Seats for the Littles, Inc, and the opinions and thoughts expressed herein are, as always, entirely our own.